yalevras/obsidian/Brain/Work/ASP.md

 - the mount for the last camera test with andreas is made, but when i helped mariia do the testing last time, i did not have any of the commands or locations of where i should save data, and was also not 100% sure about the setup as well as how to calibrate the sensors in the curtain room

 ![[Pasted image 20250922111755.png]]

+Regression testing
+Fuzz testing

+Calling C from Python

+Libaspe.so is the engine

+kwargs

+symbols in python

+subset test

+python multidimensional arrays